 Volunteers are a critical part of our operation.
 It is the volunteers that work on our projects, that meet and greet our visitors, and that operate our trains.
 We have no paid staff.

 We encourage new volunteers to come and find a place with us.
-Because of the variety of things we do, and the potential dangers of working around railroad equipment, we require that new volunteers only do work at the railroad when there are longer-term volunteers around, at least for the first couple of months, so that we can “show you the ropes”.
+All ages, abilities, and interests are welcome- there is truly something for everyone.
+Because of the variety of things we do, and the potential dangers of working around railroad equipment, we require that new volunteers only do work under the supervision or guidance of project managers, at least for the first couple of months, so that we can “show you the ropes”.

 Volunteers are always present on Saturdays, Tuesdays and Wednesdays.
 Typically, work begins by 8am on Saturdays (9am on weekdays) while “closing time” is after 4 PM.
 (During the late autumn and early winter months, when it gets dark early, we leave early.)
 Activities are usually rain or shine, but may move indoors during inclement weather.

 A selection of current volunteer work sessions can be found here.

 Railway operations are covered by the WW&F’s Safety and Efficiency Program (S&EP).
 Those interested in train crew service must meet the following requirements to enter the program:

 - Attend a rules and practice session, or obtain equivalent training from the Training Officer

 - Be issued a copy of the ‘Rules and Standards for Operation’

 - Work for the WW&F in a volunteer capacity for at least four calendar days of at least six hours each.

 - Be cleared for entry into the S&EP by the training officer and the Railroad Superintendent.